 I went to the Lamington market yesterday, as I needed to buy some parts for a PC and additional RAM for a laptop.

 Aforementioned, the market is just walking distance from the Grant Road railway station, to the left side.

 Passing through the crazy rush and the hustle and bustle at the station, going below a den-like lane, you will reach the Lamington Road market.

-And suddenly you will feel better and at peace.
-The feeling of happiness seeps in as you see hundreds of shops selling latest Nvidia and AMD Graphics cards.
-It is an eye candy for a Hardcore Gamer.
+And suddenly, you will feel better and at peace.
+The feeling of happiness seeps in as you see hundreds of shops selling the latest Nvidia and AMD Graphics cards.
+It is eye candy for a Hardcore Gamer.

-So many things to choose, you may get tempted to buy a new gaming mouse or a backup drive or extra RAM that probably will have little use later.
+So many things to choose from, you may get tempted to buy a new gaming mouse or a backup drive or extra RAM that probably will have little use later.

-Let’s have a look at some of the pictures I clicked when I was at the Lamington Road Market.
+Let's look at some of the pictures I clicked when I was at the Lamington Road Market.

 Lamington Road PC Hardware Market

 There are a lot of PC parts, hardware repair shops (motherboard to laptops).
 You can buy genuine parts as well as some not so genuine parts at the market.

 Pirated PC games, Microsoft Windows, MS Office, Photoshop, and any software you can name are available for a few hundred bucks.